Illbjorn/psmake/README.md

 This is a primary reason for my choosing PowerShell to implement this functionality: any operating system Microsoft offers a PowerShell package for!

+## Are targets case sensitive?

+No!
+PowerShell is not a case-sensitive language, your targets can be defined as `mEmEcAsE` if you so desired and that would work if invoked like:
+`make memecase`!